Drough-tolerant herbs

 Penny Woodward loves drought-tolerant, grey-leafed herbs.
 Here are a two of her favourites that you can plant in early Autumn.

-Grey-leafed herbs are tough, drought-tolerant plants that like well-drained soils and full sun.
+Grey-leafed herbs are tough, drought-tolerant herbs that like well-drained soils and full sun.
 Part of the heat tolerance is because the grey in the leaves reflects heat rather than absorbing heat as darker leaves do, but many also have slightly hairy leaves that will trap moisture when it’s around, meaning they will cope better when it’s hot and dry.
 Plants like these also work as wonderful contrast plants for darker foliage, and if grouped together can be made into a small moon garden, because they glow in the light of the full moon.
+Here’s a few great drough-tolerant herbs for early autumn.

 Moonshine yarrow (pictured above)